-Telus profit falls 67 per cent on restructuring charge
+Telus profit misses as it pays more to win wireless customers

-Telus Corp, one of Canada’s three big telecommunications companies, reported a 67 per cent fall in quarterly profit due to restructuring charges.
+Telus Corp., one of Canada’s three big telecom providers, reported a smaller-than-expected quarterly profit on Thursday as operating expenses rose and it spent more to attract wireless customers.

-The company’s net income fell to $87-million, or 14 cents per share, for the fourth quarter ended Dec.
-31, from $261-million, or 44 cents per share, a year earlier.
+The company’s net income fell 67 per cent to $87-million, or 14 cents per share, in the fourth quarter.

-The company recorded restructuring and other charges of $255-million in the fourth quarter compared with $72-million a year earlier.

-Vancouver-based Telus, which competes with Rogers Communications Inc and BCE Inc, said operating revenue rose to $3.31-billion from $3.22-billion.Report Typo/Error
+Excluding items, including a restructuring charge of $255-million, the company earned 53 cents per share, missing the average analysts’ estimate of 58 cents, according to Thomson Reuters I/B/E/S.

 - Rogers Communications Inc$42.860.00(0.00%)